Tianmouc/CSVO/README.md

 Example training logs can be seen at ```examples```

 ## Evaluation
-We provide evaluation scripts for TartanAir, EuRoC, TUM-RGBD and ICL-NUIM.
+We provide evaluation scripts for TartanAir, TianmoucVO, and Apollo.
 Up to date result logs on these datasets can be found in the `logs` directory.

 **you can use sh scripts under ./scripts flder for convenience**